iManYarahmadi/fast_cached_network_image_plus/README.md

                       height: 150,
                       width: 150,
                       child: FastCachedImagePlus(
+                        // imageUniqueName:"image1",
-                        // imageUniqueId: 1, If You Want Cache Using Image Unique Id Just Give Id Per Eeach Image As A default using url
+                        // If You Want Cache Using Image Unique Name Just Giv Name Per Eeach Image :( As A default using url for cache)
+                        //You Can Use Id And Convert To String Using toString() Method
                         url: url1,
                         fit: BoxFit.cover,
                         fadeInDuration: const Duration(seconds: 1),